fffranklin/parallel-web-crawler/README.md

 But wait, what exactly does it mean to use **only functional programming techniques**?
 Simple: Don't use any `for` loops.
 That's right, no `for` loops at all.
 Instead, you will have to process the `wordCounts` map using only the Java `Stream` API, lambdas, and method references.
 The new method should be a single `return` statement with a "chain" of `Stream` operations.
 You _are_ allowed to reuse the `WordCountComparator` class.

 *Hint*: To get started, turn `wordCounts` into a `Stream`.
-Your method should start like this: `return wordCounts.entrySet().stream()…`.
+My method shoulded start like this: `return wordCounts.entrySet().stream()…`.

-Recall that the order of the returned map is important, so you should take that into account when choosing a [`Collector`](https://docs.oracle.com/javase/10/docs/api/java/util/stream/Collectors.html) to terminate the `Stream`.
+Recall that the order of the returned map is important, so I shouldedc take that into account when choosing a [`Collector`](https://docs.oracle.com/javase/10/docs/api/java/util/stream/Collectors.html) to terminate the `Stream`.

-When you are done, check your code against the unit tests:
+When I was done, I checked my code against the unit tests:

 ```
 mvn test -Dtest=WordCountsTest